UPSC > Famous Books for UPSC Exam (Summary & Tests) > Shankar IAS: Summary of Mitigation Strategiess

 All you need of UPSC at this link: UPSC

-FAQs on Shankar IAS: Summary of Mitigation Strategiess - Famous Books for UPSC Exam (Summary & Tests)
+FAQs on Shankar IAS Summary: Mitigation Strategies - Famous Books for UPSC Exam (Summary & Tests)

 1. What is carbon sequestration?

 Ans.
-Carbon sequestration refers to the process of capturing and storing carbon dioxide (CO2) from the atmosphere to prevent it from contributing to global warming.
-It can be achieved through various methods such as planting trees, implementing carbon capture and storage (CCS) technologies, or using natural geological formations to permanently store CO2.
+Carbon sequestration refers to the process of capturing and storing carbon dioxide (CO2) from the atmosphere to mitigate climate change.
+This can be done through natural methods like afforestation and reforestation, or through technological processes such as carbon capture and storage (CCS).

-2. How does carbon sequestration help in mitigating climate change?
+2. How does carbon sequestration help in combating climate change?

 3. What is geo-engineering?